 With faculty from over 30 departments on campus, the IGB is continually looking to involve new members to work in our multidisciplinary, thematic research themes.
+This includes assistant professors, who can scale their involvement to fit the needs of building their own lab, while still reaping the benefits of working at the IGB as outlined below.
 Contact us with any questions about becoming more involved with the IGB, or download the factsheet here.

 Can I join the IGB?